Chiral excitation flows of a multinode network based on synthetic gauge fields: The chiral excitation flow

 \subsection{Synthetic gauge field model}

 To illustrate the concept of the chiral excitation flow, we first discuss the three-node bosonic network, as shown in Fig.~\ref{Fig1}(a).
-In this configuration, three boson modes with the identical frequency $\omega_0$ are positioned at the three nodes and coupled with their nearest-neighbor (NN) sites, forming a triangle arrangement in the real space.
-Each mode can be described by the annihilation/creation operators $a_j, a^{\dagger}_j$, where $j = 1,2,3$ labels each node site, and the neighboring modes are coupled via the complex hoppings $J_{jk}=J_0e^{i\theta_{jk}}$.
+In this configuration, three boson modes with the identical frequency $\omega_0$ are positioned at the three nodes and coupled with their nearest-neighbor (NN) sites, forming a triangle arrangement in real space.
+Each mode can be described by the annihilation and creation operators $a_j$ and $a^{\dagger}_j$, where $j = 1,2,3$ labels each node site and the neighboring modes are coupled via the complex hoppings $J_{jk}=J_0e^{i\theta_{jk}}$.
 In the interaction picture, this three-node network is described by the following tight-binding Hamiltonian ($\hbar=1$)

 where the hopping phases $\theta_{jk}$ are induced from the SGF~\cite{Nat.Phys.2017Roushan,Phys.Rev.Research2022Wu}.
-We refer to this model as a three-node boson-SGF network, which can be easily extended to the $n$-node case where the nodes are arranged in a regular polygon [e.g., see Figs.~\ref{Fig1}(d), \ref{FigB1}(a), and \ref{FigB1}(b) for $n=4, 5$, and $6$, respectively].
+We refer to this model as a three-node boson-SGF network, which can be readily extended to the $n$-node case with nodes arranged in a regular polygon [e.g., see Figs.~\ref{Fig1}(d), \ref{FigB1}(a), and \ref{FigB1}(b) for $n=4, 5$, and $6$, respectively].